ToonSpin/bme280-sensor/README.md

 # temperature-sensor

-This code can read out a BME280 temperature sensor.
+This code can read out a BME280 temperature sensor, store the measurements in a database and display them on an LCD screen.
 To do this, I had to get my Raspberry Pi ready, and for the sake of completenesss I'll add all the steps, so I can easily replicate it on another Raspberry Pi.